Frequently Asked Questions

 You’ll need to complete the FAFSA in order to determine eligibility for Federal Work-Study.
 Visit COA’s Federal Work-Study web page for more information.

-The amount of Federal Pell Grant funds you may receive over your lifetime is limited to the equivalent of six years of Pell Grant funding.
-Since the maximum amount of Pell Grant funding you can receive each year is equal to 100 percent, the six-year equivalent is 600 percent.
-This law includes all Pell Grant funds received from 1973 through the current year.
-To view your Lifetime Eligibility Used (LEU) percentage, visit the National Student Loan Data System (NSLDS) and log in using your FSA ID.
+The amount of Federal Pell Grant funds you may receive over your lifetime is limited to 12 full-time semesters (or its equivalent of 600 percent).
+To view your LEU percentage, visit the National Student Loan Data System (NSLDS) and log in using your FSA ID.

 If you’re interested in applying for scholarships through College of The Albemarle Foundation, please submit the online application by early March (late applications are accepted).
 Visit the COA Foundation scholarship listings web page for more information.
 Additional outside scholarships are posted throughout the year on COA’s additional scholarships web page.
 If you receive a private scholarship, please notify the Financial Aid Office.